 Welcome

-I’m George, I am a first year CMI student supervised by Matthew Colbrook and Anders Hansen.
-My Part III essay (which will appear here at some point) was on computational impossibility results for the spectral problem for self-adjoint operators and relatively compact perturbations thereof.
+I’m George, I am a second year CMI student supervised by Matthew Colbrook and Anders Hansen.
+My Part III essay (which will appear here at some point – I am now more likely to rewrite its content on here) was on computational impossibility results for the spectral problem for self-adjoint operators and relatively compact perturbations thereof.
 Prior to coming to Cambridge I did a BSc in Maths at Warwick.
 A copy of my CV can be found here.

 Content on this blog will fall in three broad categories: